ES-1085/project-eleanor-and-wriley/presentation/data/README.md

 `Cabin + Hell` : Total nests in the cabin and hell stretches combined `COA Property` : Total nests on COA's property (south end + boathouse)

+#gullshapefiles

+Shape files of the nesting distribution of gulls from 1999 to 2022.
+This is used to create the maps showing nest locations.
+Ideally there would just be one file, expect we couldn't figure out how to write an sf file.
+The code chunk labeled 'read-in-shapefiles' reads all of these in, them binds them into one data fram called `gullshapecombined`.
+In this combined file, there are three columns:

+`year` : year of the nest
+`flag` : the unique flag of the nest
+`geometry` : the latitude and longitude of the nest.
+This is what is used to create the actual map.

+#outlinecolored

+Shape file containing the outline of Great Duck.

+#all.nest.count.csv

+Data on the number of birds nesting on Great Duck Island from 1999 to 2022.

+`flag` : the flag number associated with the nest.
+Each nest at the South End Subcolony gets its own unique flag.
+This can be useful for joining to shape files where the flag is generally held under the 'ID' column, or under 'flag' in the combined file called 'gullshapecombined'
+`year` : year of count
+`species` : the species.
+Either herg (Herring Gull), gbbg (Great Black-backed Gull), or coei (Common Eider) `clutch` : the number of eggs in the nest

+#density_habitat.csv

+Data on the density of nesting birds and the habitat they are found in for all years of data (1999 - 2022).
+We are using distance to nearest neighbors as a proxy for density.
+For each nest, the distance to the three nearest neighbors is calculated.

+`point_id` : the id of the nest that distance is being measured from.
+The id comes from the shape files.
+Each nest has it's own unique id.
+`near_point_id` : the id of the nest that the distance to is being measured.
+There are three              near_point_id's for each point_id.
+`distance` : distance from point_id to near_point id.
+`distance_rank` : three possible values: 1, 2, and 3. ! represents the closest neighbor, 2 represents the second closest, and 3 represents the third closest.
+`year` : the year in question
+`habitat` : habitat the the nest is in.
+2 possible values: berm and vegetation